naveenr414/judging/README.md

 * Write each submission to the models
     * Currently, nothing is written to the models
 * Write the result of grading to the models
-* Security
-    * Prevent Users from accessing any other files except the input and output
-    * Only check the hash (would this be a good idea?)
 * Create a login system
 * Concurrency
     * Run the Grader in the background